frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/accounts/loyalty-program.md

 <!-- add-breadcrumbs -->
 # Loyalty Program

-A customer loyalty program is a structured and long-term marketing effort which provides incentives to repeat customers who demonstrate loyal buying behavior.
+A Customer Loyalty Program is a structured and long-term marketing effort which provides incentives to repeat customers who demonstrate loyal buying behavior.
 Successful programs are designed to motivate customers in a business's target market to return often, make frequent purchases, and shun competitors.

+To access the Loyalty Program list, go to:
+> Home > Retail > Retail Operations > Loyalty Program

-### 1. How to create a loyalty program
+## 1. How to create a Loyalty Program
-1. Go to: **Accounts > Retail Operations > Loyalty Program > New**.
+1. Go to the Loyalty Program list and click on New.
-1. Enter a name for the Loyalty Program.
+1. Enter a Name for the Loyalty Program.
 1. Select whether single tiered or multi tiered (gold, silver, etc,.).
 1. Set a start and end date for the program.
 1. Select the Customer Group and Territory for which this program is applicable, the default is all.